Concerned about your future? Intelligent retirement planning is KEY to confidently meeting your financial goals. https://bit.ly/35kcb2i

 How can I minimize the retirement tax hit?

 As a retiree, you will likely rely on a few different sources of income; most commonly, these are Social Security benefits, distributions from IRAs and retirement plans, and funds from savings and other investments.
 Unfortunately, you’ll still continue to pay taxes in retirement.
 Luckily, there are ways to minimize what Uncle Sam takes from you in your golden years.

-- We help you plan ahead for RMDs from IRAs and other retirement accounts, Social Security, and Roth IRA conversions.
-We find you the best combination of taxable and tax-advantaged income streams taking into account the tax disparity between capital gains and qualified dividends, regular income and tax-free accounts.
+We help you plan ahead for RMDs from IRAs and other retirement accounts, Social Security, and Roth IRA conversions.
+We'll find your best combination of taxable and tax-advantaged income streams taking into account the tax disparity between capital gains and qualified dividends, regular income and tax-free accounts.

 We Can Help

 You have your ideal retirement vision in mind, and we’re here to help you get there.
 We’ll do in-depth research and analysis to help inform the strategies that we’ll put into place to get you the life that you want: